deryayigit/ceng-foundations/algorithms/recursion/README.md

 For recursion to work correctly, there must always be a **base condition (termination condition)** — otherwise the recursion will continue infinitely and cause a stack overflow.

 Recursion helps in **logic building** and provides a natural way to solve complex problems by decomposing them into smaller subproblems.
-It is a powerful technique, but must be used carefully to avoid performance issues and infinite loops.

 ---